Increasing extractable work in small qubit landscapes: Introduction

 \section{Introduction}

 The universe, even after nearly 14 billion years, is an out-of-equilibrium system.
 Within a large volume that was once hot and nearly homogeneous, a remarkable small-scale diversity of structures has developed.
-One way to characterize this evolution is by the eventual development and persistence of high free-energy subsystems.

-What are the ingredients required for such a thermodynamic evolution?
-In this paper we find the smallest number of thermal qubits required in order for unitary evolution of the whole system, subject to a conservation law, to allow an increase in extractable work for a subsystem.
-Then, we explore the evolution of small landscapes of qubits where unitary evolution happens in those minimal-size systems.
-We examine the effect of varying the connectivity of the qubits and the number of qubits initialized in a hot thermal state on the number and magnitude of events with increased extractable work for subsystems.

-This work intersects with several developing directions in the literature, including studies on the role of extractable work for out-of-equilibrium systems, including those that share properties of life, \cite{skrzypczyk2014work,esposito2011second,kolchinsky2017maximizing,kolchinsky2022thermodynamic} and on systems that are slow to thermalize \cite{Anderson1958,Imbrie2016,rubio2020floquet,ippoliti2021entanglement}.
-Here, we develop a building block consisting of a thermodynamically closed system constructed from initially uncorrelated, mixed quantum states and evolving subject to a conservation law.
-Putting several such blocks together into a larger landscape allows one to track the trade-offs that must occur when subsystems maintain low entropy/high free energy at the cost of contributing to a more rapid heating and thermalization of their environments.
+These sub-structures can be individually described as open systems, co-evolving under local interactions that generate non-equilibrium states with respect to an ambient average temperature.
+The reference temperature is defined on some larger scale and is generally also evolving.
+One way to characterize this type of system is through the evolution of non-equilibrium free-energy \cite{PhysRevLett.78.2690, Parrondo:2015} of subsystems, which quantifies the amount of work that can be extracted if the subsystem is brought in contact with a bath at some temperature $T$.
+Subsystems for which extractable work increases with time are effectively extracting resources from the environment, to be used at a later time \cite{kolchinsky2017maximizing}.